mor-1/evaluation-guide/content/evaluation-guide/strategic-partners/sap-overview.md

 For details, see the public [SAP Cloud Platform Rapid Application Development by Mendix Road Map](https://www.sap.com/products/roadmaps.html?sort=title_asc&search=mendix#pdf-asset=a07b68ed-fc7c-0010-87a3-c30de2ffd8ff&page=11).

-## 4 How Can I Quickstart My SAP Development Project?
+## 4 How Can I Kick-Start My SAP Development Project?

 The Mendix Platform provides several SAP starter apps as part of the onboarding process for creating new applications.